 The current 32-bit compilation environment is identical to legacy Oracle Solaris OS releases with respect to derived types and their sizes.
 In the 64-bit compilation environment, some changes in derived types are necessary.
 These changed derived types are highlighted in the tables that follow.

-Notice that although the 32-bit and 64-bit compilation environments differ, the same set of headers is used for both, with the appropriate definitions determined by the compilation options.
-To understand the options available to an application developer, it helps to understand the _ILP32 and _LP64 feature test macros.
+Note that although the 32-bit and 64-bit compilation environments differ, the same set of headers is used for both, with the appropriate definitions determined by the compilation options.
+To understand the options available to an application developer, consider the _ILP32 and _LP64 feature test macros:

-The following examples illustrate the use of feature test macros so that the correct definitions are visible, depending on the compilation environment.Example 2 size_t Defined in _LP64
+The following examples illustrate the use of feature test macros so that the correct definitions are visible, depending on the compilation environment.Example 2 size_t Definition in _LP64

 #if defined(_LP64) typedef ulong_t size_t; /* size of something in bytes */ #else typedef uint_t size_t; /* (historical version) */ #endif

 When building a 64-bit application with the definition in this example, size_t is a ulong_t, or unsigned long, which is a 64-bit value in the LP64 model.
 In contrast, when building an 32-bit application, size_t is defined as a uint_t, or unsigned int, a 32-bit value in either in the ILP32 or the LP64 models.Example 3 uid_t Definition in _LP64